sungyeonu/animal-crossing-scraper/README.md

 Python webscraper to extract data of the game Animal Crossing - New Horizons.

 Scrapes and parses the data of bugs and fish to json.
+For months, the program will return "True" if the critter is available, and "False" otherwise.

 URLs to scrape from:
 - https://animalcrossing.fandom.com/wiki/Bugs_(New_Horizons)